The NOTIS Legal Division presents

 Who is teaching?
 Raymond Ejarque has practiced law since his admission to the Washington State Bar in June of 1994.
 He started his career in public interest law helping migrant farm workers and indigents in Texas and Washington State.
 Later he worked in Criminal defense as a public defender in Seattle for many years.
 As a Public Defender Mr. Ejarque gained invaluable trial and courtroom experience.
 He learned early how to take tough cases to a jury and how to form persuasive arguments to convince judges and juries to look at his clients story in a new light.
 In 2006 Mr. Ejarque formed his own Criminal and Criminal Defense Firm with a mission to provide high quality defense to people at affordable and reasonable fees.

 Refunds?
 On-demand workshops are nonrefundable.
+Transfer of credit to another workshop is not allowed.

 (c) Northwest Translators and Interpreters Society A Chapter of the American Translators Association